 The ongoing climate change unambiguously calls for transformation processes not only in our transport patterns but within the mobility sector as a whole.
 The focus of the Urban Living Lab is to assist and actively shape these processes.
 In this context, transport parameters (transport demand, modal split, etc.) are examined in interaction with climate policy, economic and social aspects.
 Urbanization increases the importance of public transport, which in turn is increasingly in conflict with the growing individualization of our society.
 In addition to cars and bicycles, new individual means of transport, such as e-scooters, skateboards, light vehicles, etc., are shaping our cities and communities.
 The inclusion of new trends in the planning process, strategies and the evaluation of climate-relevant effects are an essential part of our solution and research competence.

-Our research and implementation activities in the area of the Urban Living Lab are focussed on the following:
+Focus points of our research and implementation activities of the Urban Living Lab are:

 - Agent-Based Mobility Modelling: We model traffic behaviour of individuals while taking into account social trends (e.g. increasing awareness of health).
 To support decision-makers, our competence group researches and develops realistic models of transport systems (cities, regions, etc.).

 - Real-time data integration: The development of interfaces for variable input data is a core task of our research.
 Based on external influences (e.g. public events, road closures, weather data) and the resulting changes in mobility behavior, we create and continuously refine dynamic traffic models.